-The minimum criteria for providing a list of high quality investment counterparties is highlighted in the categories below and these are to be applied for both Specified and Non-specified investments;
+The minimum criteria for providing a list of high quality investment counterparties is highlighted in the categories below and these are to be applied for both Specified and Nan applied investments.

+and Non-specified investments;

-Fitch (or equivalent) - Long Term Maximum Group Limit Maximum Time Limit Category 1 - A- to A+ £5m 1yr All UK or Non UK banks and building societies domiciled in a country which has a minimum Sovereign long term rating of AA and individual credit rating issued by Fitch, Moody's and Standard and Poor's of: Short Term - Fitch F1 or equivalent Long Term - Fitch A- or equivalent Viability / Financial Strength - C (Fitch / Moody's only) Support - 3 (Fitch only).
-AA- 10 AAA £20m 3yrs Category 2 - UK Banks part nationalised - - £20m 3yrs Category 3 - The Council's own banker if the bank falls below the above criteria. £5m 1yr (current limit 3mth) Category 4 - Money Market Funds - must be AAA credit rated UK Government (including treasury bills, gilts and the DMO) Local Authorities Supranational Institutions Corporate bonds (Manchester International Airport only) - £20m 3yrs
+and Non-specified investments, Fitch (or equivalent) - Long Term Maximum Group Limit Maximum Time Limit Category 1 - All UK or Non UK banks and building societies domiciled in a country which has a minimum Sovereign long term rating of AA and individual credit rating issued by Fitch, Moody's and Standard and Poor's of: Short Term - Fitch F1 or equivalent Long Term - Fitch A- or equivalent Viability / Financial Strength - C (Fitch / Moody's only) Support - 3 (Fitch only).
+AA- 10 AAA £5m £20m 1yr 3yrs Category 2 - UK Banks part nationalised - - £20m 3yrs Category 3 - The Council's own banker if the bank falls below the above criteria. £5m 1yr (current limit 3mth) Category 4 - Money Market Funds - must be AAA credit rated UK Government (including treasury bills, gilts and the DMO) Local Authorities Supranational Institutions Corporate bonds (Manchester International Airport only) - £20m 3yrs